 - 16 oz powdered sugar

-Preheat the oven to 350 degrees.
-Grease a 9 x 13 inch baking pan with butter and coat it in flour, set aside.
+- Preheat the oven to 350°F. Grease a 9 x 13 inch baking pan with butter and coat it in flour, set aside.

 To make the strawberry lemonade frosting:

-Combine the 1/4 cup lemonade powder with 3 tbsp water and stir until completely dissolved.
+- Combine the ¼ cup lemonade powder with 3 tablespoon water and stir until completely dissolved.
 Set aside.